German reunification: Unification of Berlin

 In the context of urban planning, in addition to a wealth of new opportunity and the symbolism of two former independent states being rejoined, the reunification of Berlin presented numerous challenges.
 The city underwent massive redevelopment, involving the political, economic, and cultural environment of both East and West Berlin.
 However, the "scar" left by the Wall, which ran directly through the very heart of the city, had consequences for the urban environment that planning still needs to address.

 The unification of Berlin presented legal, political, and technical challenges for the urban environment.
 The political division and physical separation of the city for more than 30 years saw the East and the West develop their own distinct urban forms, with many of these differences still visible to this day.

-East and West Berlin were directed by two separate political and urban agendas.
-East Berlin developed a monocentric structure around government buildings and open spaces, while West Berlin was polycentric in nature, with central neighbourhoods that were higher-density but less residential.
-The two political systems allocated funds to postwar reconstruction differently, based on political priorities, and this had consequences for the reunification of the city.
-West Berlin had received considerably more financial assistance for reconstruction and refurbishment.
-There was considerable disparity in the general condition of many of the buildings: at the time of reunification, East Berlin still contained many leveled areas, which were previous sites of destroyed buildings from World War II, as well as damaged buildings that had not been repaired.